 9. Roll to a circle of about 5 to 6 inches.
 Sprinkle some more flour if required while rolling.
-Roll to medium thick rotis.
+Roll to medium to medium-thick roti.

-10. Place the roti on a hot tawa.
+10. Place the roti on a hot tawa or skillet.
 The tawa should be hot and not at a low temperature.
-Also keep the flame to medium-high to high.
-Do not keep the flame to low.
+Also keep the heat to medium-high to high.
+Do not keep the heat to a low.

 11. When the base is partially cooked, flip the roti using a spatula or tongs.

-12. Spread ½ to 1 tsp or oil on the partly cooked part.
+12. Spread ½ to 1 teaspoon of oil on the partly cooked part.
 We always use oil while roasting missi roti.
 But you can use ghee also.
 The amount of oil to be applied depends upon your preference.

 13. When the second side is cooked and brown spots can be seen, then flip again.
-Spread some ½ to 1 tsp oil on this side too.
+Spread some ½ to 1 teaspoon oil on this side too.

 14. Flip again.

 17. Serve the missi roti immediately or place them in a roti basket or a casserole and serve warm.
-Make rotis this way and stack them up in a roti basket or casserole.
+Make them this way and stack them up in a roti basket or casserole.

-18. Serve missi roti hot or warm with a sabzi, dal or with a pickle or curd or butter.
-It taste so good that you can just have it plain also without any accompaniment.
+18. Serve missi roti hot or warm with any vegetable dish, dal or with a pickle or curd or butter.
+It tastes so good that you can just have it plain also without any accompaniment.
 For best taste have them hot or warm.

 Sometimes we have them as an evening snack with a cup of hot tea.